otrv4/otrv4/otrv4.md

     * Picks a compatible version of OTR listed in Bob's profile.
       If the versions are incompatible, Bob does not send any further messages.
-    * Validates the received ECDH ephemeral public key is on curve Ed448 and sets it as `their_ecdh`.
+    * Validates that the received ECDH ephemeral public key is on curve Ed448 and sets it as `their_ecdh`.
     * Validates that the received DH ephemeral public key is on the correct group and sets it as `their_dh`.
 3. Generates and sets `our_ecdh` as ephemeral ECDH keys.